stoplightio/docs/articles/billing/fair-billing-policy.md

 ## Active Member

-To be considered an active member, you must perform one of the following actions in the last 30 days:
+To be considered an active member, you must perform one of the following actions in the last 90 days:

 - Create or update a project
 - Create, update, or delete project files

-Any members that have not performed one of these actions in the last 30 days are considered passive members.
+Any members that have not performed one of these actions in the last 90 days are considered passive members.

 ## Billing

 Every new member starts as a passive member.
 They will not count as an active member until they login/register and perform their first action.

 We’ll keep track of this for you, and bill you at the end of each month.
-We also automatically detect when members become passive (ie when they have not performed an action in 30 days).
+We also automatically detect when members become passive (i.e. when they have not performed an action in 90 days).
 When that happens, we will deposit prorated credits to your Stoplight account that will be applied on your next invoice.
 These credits have no currency or exchange value, are non-transferable and non-refundable, and will expire following the termination of your paid services plan with Stoplight.

 ---
 **Related Articles**